 20 May 1753 turns out to be a Lutheran confirmation day — the Ancestry entries carrying that date as a “baptism” are confirmations of older children, and are now treated as suspect.

-The vol. 21 hit-map cleanly separates the lines: a continuous “Welty, Jacob 100” in Manchester Twp 1779–82 (Manchester family), the Manheim Twp cluster of John + Peter verified (Swiss family), and the Dover Weldys (German family).
+The vol. 21 hit-map cleanly separates the lines: a continuous “Welty, Jacob 100” in Manchester Twp 1779–82 (the Manchester I1 branch — George Wolfgang’s Edenkoben descendants), the Manheim Twp cluster of John + Peter verified (the separate Swiss family), and the Dover Weldys (the Edenkoben main line — the same family).
 The Taneytown/Emmitsburg MD Weltys — Catholic, from Eppingen not Edenkoben — are confirmed a separate family entirely.

 All 20 sheets audited: numbering collisions fixed, the ghost 10-May wedding date purged everywhere, four new leads opened (highest-payoff: the New Hanover register test), and the trees regenerated.